 The new product provides a direct replacement for petroleum-based materials

-Spotted: Organic, flavoured, and with added ingredients – popcorn is a snack loved by many.
+Spotted: Salty or sweet – popcorn is a snack loved by many.
 It may be tasty, but it’s not exactly what you would think of for a building material.
 Yet this is exactly how scientists from Germany’s University of Göttingen have used it.
 The team made an exterior building insulation material using granulated popcorn.
 The new insulation is efficient, water repellant, and provides good protection from fire.

 The insulation will shortly be available commercially.
 Working closely with the Bachl Group, the University has agreed a licensing agreement for the product itself and the production process.
 With plastic insulation covering around 90 per cent of the global market, eco-friendly alternatives are desperately needed.